 The Bellevue College Academic Calendar is separated into two calendars.
-They provide information about holidays, closures and important enrollment dates such
+They provide information about holidays, closures and important enrollment dates such as the finals schedule.

-- Enrollment Calendar On this calendar you will find admissions and registration dates and important dates for withdrawing and receiving tuition refunds. - College CalendarThis calendar gives you the year at a glance and includes college holidays, scheduled closures, quarter end and start dates, and final exam dates.
+- Enrollment Calendar On this calendar you will find admissions and registration dates and important dates for withdrawing and receiving tuition refunds. - College Calendar This calendar gives you the year at a glance and includes college holidays, scheduled closures, quarter end and start dates, and final exam dates.